-- 1. Based on math SBAC assessment data, all student groups scored in the Medium range (10.3 below standard) with a total of 224 students. - 2.
-English Learners scored in the low range and were 46.5 below the standard. - 3.
+- 1. Hispanic Frontier students and socioecomically disadvantaged subgroups are performing at a level 2 (orange). - 2.
+English Learners scored 68.3 points below the standard. - 3.
 FES will continue to provide math supports for identified students based on formative math assessment data.
 FES staff will continue to provide students with rigorous math instruction as well as pull small groups in math to provide additional support for students that need additional math support.